ChigozieCO/altschool-3rd-semester/03-Assignment-02/solution.md

+Automation is queen in this side of our world, the more of your work you can automate, the better.

+The use of Terraform is very necessary for cloud engineers in order to automate deployments of your infrastructure.
+Terraform is an infrastructure as code tool that lets you define infrastructure resources in human-readable configuration files that you can version, reuse, and share.
+You can then use a consistent workflow to safely and efficiently provision and manage your infrastructure throughout its lifecycle.

 # Terraform Provider and Initialize Terraform

+You can find the complete terraform configuration code for the infrastructure we will be building today [here](https://github.com/ChigozieCO/altschool-3rd-semester/tree/main/03-Assignment-02).

 To begin I will create a `main.tf` file and a `provider.tf` file for my root module.
 The first order of business is to configure the AWS provider for Terraform and initialize to get it ready to deploy AWS resources.